Incognitol07/startfast/README.md

 # ⚡ StartFast

-**The production-ready FastAPI project structure that senior developers spend 4+ hours building from scratch.**
+**The production-ready FastAPI project structure that senior developers spend time building from scratch.**

 *Skip the boilerplate.
 Ship the features.*